NSPF Grant Guidelines

 - NSPF gives preference to projects run on small budgets and those less likely to receive corporate, institutional, or government funding.

 - NSPF currently only awards grants in the United States.
-We hope to begin awarding grants globally in 2020.
+We hope to begin awarding grants globally in the not too distant future.

 - If you have questions about our grant process please write to us at firstname.lastname@example.org.